Academic Catalog

 Study Skills

 The Academic Support Center assists students with the development of general study skills to improve performance and reduce stress associated with college study.
 This can be arranged through an individual appointment, or students can take advantage of a series of study skills workshops conducted each semester.
-Contact the center at (630) 829-6041 to arrange an individual appointment for assistance.
+Contact the center to arrange an individual appointment for assistance.

 Accommodation Services